-Equation (11) reduces to $L \geq L^$.
+Equation (11) reduces to $L \ge L^$.

 Combining the two results above, we obtain that $L = L^$.

-Proposition 2 (optimal position limits) To implement the second best in a collusionproof way, the planner must allow each agent to enter L^ contracts, i.e., he must set a position limit $L = L^$.
+Proposition 2.
+(Optimal position limits) To implement the second best in a collusionproof way, the planner must allow each agent to enter L^ contracts, i.e., he must set a position limit $L = L^$.

 Intuitively, the position limit cannot be too high nor can it be too low.
-Too high a position limit induces agents to enter too many contracts, while planning to default on all of them.
-Too low a position limit induces a pair of agents to deviate by entering a contract secretly.
-When a pair of agents enters a contract without reporting it to the planner, each of them can enter more contracts than the position limit and may be tempted to do so and default.
-However, if the position limit is too low, agents will never default, since the gain from a strategic default is too low whether the contract is reported to the planner or not.
-In this case, it is optimal not to report and save the reporting cost.
+If the position limit is too high, agents are induced to enter too many contracts with the intention to default on all of them; if the position limit is too low, agents can collude by entering a contact without reporting it to the planner.
+Agents have the incentive to report one another only if not reporting triggers a counterparty's default.
+When a contract is not reported, a counterparty can enter more contracts than the position limit.
+However, if the position limit is too low, a counterparty will never find it optimal to do so, whether the contract is reported to the planner or not.
+In this case, a pair of agents can benefit by not reporting and saving the reporting cost.

 Implementation.
-Denote by $n(i,\tau)$ the number of times that agent i (here i denotes an agent's identity) reported entering a contract by the end of round τ , and denote by $n'(i,\tau)$ the number of agents who reported entering a contract with agent i (an agent reported entering a contract with agent i if he reported agent i's identity and then reported entering a contract).
+Denote by $n(i, \tau)$ the number of times that agent i (here i denotes an agent's identity) reported entering a contract by the end of round τ , and denote by $n'(i, \tau)$ the number of agents who reported entering a contract with agent i (an agent reported entering a contract with agent i if he reported agent i's identity and then reported entering a contract).

-Consider the following rule, which is referred to as a position limit rule: If agent i reports the identity of agent j in round τ , the planner recommends that agent i agree to enter a contract if and only if $n'(j,\tau) < L^$.
+Consider the following rule, which we call a position limit rule: If agent i reports the identity of agent j in round τ , the planner recommends that agent i agree to enter a contract if and only if $n'(j,\tau) < L^$.
 The planner recommends that agent i leave if and only if $n(i,\tau) = n'(i,\tau) = 1$ or $n'(i,\tau) = L^$ (i.e., if the agent entered a contract and both the agent and his counterparty reported it, or if the agent has hit the position limit).

-One can show that the game induced by the recommendation rule above has a Perfect Bayesian Equilibrium in which every agent enters the second-best contract exactly once.
+One can show that the game induced by the recommendation rule above has a perfect Bayesian equilibrium in which every agent enters the second-best contract exactly once.
 In addition, the implementation is collusion proof.

-Proposition 3 (main result) A position limit rule with a position limit L^ can implement the second best.
+Proposition 3.
+(Main Result) A position limit rule with a position limit L^ can implement the second best.
 In addition, the implementation is collusion proof.